Updated: Oct 22

-This article explores college decision-making and provides an effective decision-making approach.
-The approach is generated from the employers' and risk managers' perspectives.
+This article explores college decision-making and provides an effective college decision-making approach.
+We help you decide what is important to you about college by exploring the perspectives of others - namely, the people who will hire you and the people who look out for your interests.
+These are the employers' and risk managers'.
 To this end, we provide a risk management and future employer-informed framework for making the best college decision.
 After exploring this framework, we show that college costs and academic signaling drive college outcomes.
 In most cases, college selectiveness is not a significant determinant of college outcomes.
 The chief aim of this article is to help the reader make the best college decision, by optimizing the value-to-cost tradeoff.
 To assist in implementing the framework, we suggest choice architecture and decision science-enabled tools to help with the college decision.

 This article is presented in the following sections: